 As well as golf and tennis, there are sports all over the world that feature tremendous examples of mental strength over adversity and struggle.

-The comparisons between sport and life are endles.
-Pressure and stress in the sports arena so often mirrors real life struggles and strife.
+The comparisons between sport and life are endless.
+Pressure and stress in the sports arena so often mirror real-life struggles and strife.
 Never is this more evident than in combat sports.

 A mixed martial arts fight is a kind of microcosm of life’s struggles.
 The fighters train for a fight and build themselves up from being (relatively) out of shape into perfectly conditioned machines.

 The battle then moves from the gym and training room into the cage.
 Each round represents the ups and downs of life.